 Liver cancer may also develop in more than one site in the liver and may grow into multiple tumours.
 This pattern is most often seen in people with liver cirrhosis.

 Another liver cancer is called cholangiocarcinoma.
-It originates in the small bile ducts which are tubes that carry bile to the gall bladder.
-Most often, however, when cancer occurs in the liver, it did not start there, but spread to the liver from a cancer that began somewhere else in the body.
+It originates in the small bile ducts which are tubes that carry bile to the gallbladder.
+Most often, however, when cancer occurs in the liver, it did not start there but spread to the liver from cancer that began somewhere else in the body.
 These types of cancers are named after the place where they began (primary site) and are considered secondary liver cancers or cancer metastases.
 For example, cancer that started in the lung and spread to the liver is called metastatic lung cancer with spread to the liver.
 Secondary liver cancers are 30 times more prevalent than primary liver cancers.

 In the absence of chronic liver disease liver cancer is rare.
-However, in patients with underlying liver disease, liver cancer may be quite common.
+However, in patients with an underlying liver disease, liver cancer may be quite common.
 The exact cause of liver cancer is not known.
 Scientists have identified many risk factors that can make someone more likely to develop liver cancer:

-- Among those with chronic liver disease, men are more likely to develop liver cancer than are women.
+- Among those with a chronic liver disease, men are more likely to develop liver cancer than are women.
 The reason for this is unknown.

 - Viral infection of the liver: Chronic infection with either hepatitis B or hepatitis C may lead to the development of cancer.

 - Certain types of inherited liver disease such as hemochromatosis, which results in accumulation of too much iron in the liver, as well as alpha-1 antitrypsin deficiency, and tyrosinemia can lead to the development of liver cancer later in life.